xen-troops/zephyr/boards/arm/rz_g3s/doc/delivery/yocto_build.rst

 Building yocto image
 ====================

+.. _Linux Start-up Guide for RZ/G3S Board Support Package: https://www.renesas.com/us/en/document/mas/linux-start-guide-rzg3s-board-support-package-v100

 Overview
 --------

 RZ/G3S board is designed to start different systems on cores.
 It uses Yocto as the build system to build Linux system and BootLoaders to run Linux on CA55 core.

-The provided Yocto layer is an enhancement on top of Reneass FSP build see `Linux BSP guide`_.
+The provided Yocto layer is an enhancement on top of Reneass FSP build see `Linux Start-up Guide for RZ/G3S Board Support Package`_.
 And it will build the following artifacts in the directory `build/tmp/deploy/images/smarc-rzg3s`:

 * RZ/G3S Linux kernel: Image-smarc-rzg3s.bin